-Last year I wrote a piece that was extremely difficult to put out to the world explaining why I had chosen to have a hysterectomy at the age of only 36.
+A few years ago now, I wrote a piece that was extremely difficult to put out to the world explaining why I had chosen to have a hysterectomy at the age of only 36.
 My struggles with PCOS and endometriosis among other things were a major factor - as was not wanting to suffer every day in pain.
 PCOS stands for Polycystic Ovarian Syndrome.
-Apart from my hormones being all over the place, it also means instead of ovulating, I grow cysts on my ovaries instead.
+Apart from my hormones being all over the place, it also means instead of ovulating, I grow cysts on my ovaries.
 It can be very painful - especially when they burst.
-Endometriosis is where you grow tissue that is similar to the lining of the uterus.
-It can cause your organs to stick together and is a very painful condition.
-I have had it removed twice, on one occasion it was all over my bladder.
-It had a considerable affect on my investigating.
+Endometriosis is where you grow tissue that is similar to the lining of the uterus inside your body on other organs.
+It can also cause your organs to stick together and is a very painful condition.
+I have had it removed twice, and on one occasion it was all over my bladder.
+It had a considerable effect on my investigating.
 I was always in pain.
 I may have been physically at an event, but mentally I was screaming inside wanting to be at home.
-I was the hypocrite telling people that anyone under the influence of drugs could be removed from tour when I was on heavy pain killers just to get through the night (granted it is a little different but you get my point).
+I was the hypocrite telling people that anyone under the influence of drugs could be removed from the tour when I was on heavy pain killers just to get through the night (granted it is a little different but you get my point).
 3 years on from my hysterectomy, while life is certainly better in a lot of ways, I am reminded that it was not a cure for my PCOS or endometriosis - conditions I still suffer from.
-While I am not in the levels of pain I once was, im still suffering every day.
+While I am not in the levels of pain I once was, I'm still suffering every day.
 It creates a lot of anxiety for me.
 I am at the point where I am over having scans and tests and surgeries and I just have to live with it.
 When I am in the comfort of my home, I have everything I need.
-If I am having a flare up, the thought of traveling and standing around in the cold for hours can be overwhelming.
+If I am having a flare-up, the thought of traveling and standing around in the cold for hours can be overwhelming.
 What if it becomes too much?
 Sometimes the pain can be too much and I can't think straight.
 When you feel off, you just want to be at home and not out at an investigation.
 I get snappy and quiet.
 I don't mean to be, but it is a coping mechanism.
 What if I don't have my medicine?
 What if I don't have my heat bag (which has become my security blanket)?.
-What if I just need to get home but it is a 3 hour drive?
+What if I just need to get home but it is a 3-hour drive?
 What if I can't drive?
 As someone that hosts investigations, I can't exactly call in sick.
 People are relying on me to be there.
 They have booked their tickets often months in advance and have been counting down the days.
-I have to be on my A game with a smile and make it a great experience for them.
+I have to be on my A-game with a smile and make it a great experience for them.
 It is a matter of having to put on my big girl pants and just do it!
 In the same way that I do in normal life.
 I have a job and I have a family to look after.
 I can't just check out.
 So you get on with it.

 It is about finding a balance that is right for you.
 Just because someone looks like they are fine on the outside, you don't know the battles they are facing on the inside.
-Chronic illness is so much more common than people realise.
+Chronic illness is so much more common than people realize.
 It is estimated that around 45% of people suffer from at least 1 chronic illness, while others suffer from more than 1.
 Some people deserve a medal just for getting out of the house.
 Just because you aren't well, doesn't mean you shouldn't try and enjoy life.
-In this field we know more than anyone that life is too short to sit and home and feel sorry for yourself.
+In this field, we know more than anyone that life is too short to sit and home and feel sorry for yourself.
 It is important to have these outings.
 For me, I have managed to find a pretty good balance.
 I investigate usually once a month, sometimes it is twice a month.
 The rest of my time I spend writing and working on my blog and other ventures.
 On weekends I like to take the boys out and visit locations and take photos.
 They are both into photography so it is something we can all enjoy and I get my fix at the same time!
-It is a really good balance for me that fits in well with my family life and my job.
+It is a really good balance for me that fits in well with my family life and my job and the kid's sporting commitments (which also take up a lot of the weekend these days).
 It took a few years to find what was right for me and my situation.
 Everyone is different.
 You don't have to be out investigating every weekend if you don't want to or if you physically can't.
 There is so much you can do to participate in the field without having to go out every weekend.
-I am loving the live feed investigating a lot of people are doing these days - Adelaide Haunted Horizons in particular where I can watch investigations from the comfort of my home!
 Find what works for you and what feeds your soul.
 Don't do things because you have to, do it because you want to!
-There is no one size fits all when it comes to paranormal research.
+There is no one-size-fits-all when it comes to paranormal research.
 Find what suits you and your body!
 Most of all, look after yourself.
 We often take care of others first, but not ourselves.
-Healthy mind, healty body, healthy soul.
+Healthy mind, healthy body, healthy soul.
 Take care out there!